 There are no existing tools that can measure sincerity of effort or detect intentional or conscious motivation to deceive.
 The purpose of all functional testing is to objectively outline for the reader the physical capabilities and limitations of an injured worker based on either maximal or sub-maximal effort.
 If the worker's performance is so self-limited or sub-maximal that a level of work is lower that expected, we can conclude that there is no objective evidence to support this result.

-Functional Capacity Evaluation services are available at the following locations:
+Functional Capacity Evaluation services are available at the following location: